 Day 1 – Celtic Rider Rental Station to Rosslare, Wexford, or Dublin Port.
 Ferry to Cherbourg, (Northern Normandy, France)

-- Today is the first day of your Ultimate European Adventure.
+Today is the first day of your Ultimate European Adventure.
 Pick-up from your hotel at 8.30am, arrival shortly afterwards to Celtic Rider.
-Meet the team, have tea/coffee and be introduced to your Motorcycle.
+Meet the team, have tea/coffee and be introduced to your Motorcycle rental in Ireland.
 Receive your Celtic Rider merchandise and begin packing.
 You will be furnished with inner liner bags which will fit into your top box and side cases.
 You are welcome to a tank bag and/or waterproof roll-up bag also.